telerik/kendo-angular-demo-aspnetcore-data/README.md

 ## Get Started

-1. Clone this repository by using your favorite Git client or by executing `git clone https://github.com/telerik/kendo-angular-quickstart-cli.git`.
+1. Clone this repository by using your favorite Git client or by executing `git clone https://github.com/telerik/kendo-angular-demo-aspnetcore-data.git`.
-1. Enter the project directory by running `cd kendo-angular-quickstart-cli`.
+1. Enter the project directory by running `cd kendo-angular-demo-aspnetcore-data`.
 1. Run `npm install` to install the project dependencies.

 ## Table of Contents